 If you’re posting consistently across multiple social platforms, the process of gathering all your data and measuring how effective the campaign is a challenge for marketers.
 Also, the time it takes to manually create reports on social media performance takes away from billable hours that could be used either improving your client's campaigns or prospecting to scale the agency.

-What is a Social Media Dashboard?
+What is a Social Media Analytics Report?

-The digital age is all about on-demand data, and client reporting is no different.
+The digital age is all about data, and client reporting is no different.
 While some clients may prefer periodic social media reporting, others want to be able to log in and review their campaigns at any time.
-A social dashboard allows you to offer clients 24/7 access to their data and stand out from the competition.

-Displaying social media data across multiple platforms in a unified social media analytics tool not only saves time for clients, but can also help you quickly see what’s working and what needs adjusting to hit the campaign's goals.
 For example, with AgencyAnalytics you can display a single feed of social media posts across all channels.
 This allows you and your clients to scan recent posts and identify what type of content is performing well on each social channel.

-Try AgencyAnalyticsIn particular, we’ve included the following 8 sections in the template:
+In particular, we’ve included the following 8 sections in the template:

 1. Subscribers/Followers